FIWARE/tutorials.Securing-Access/README.md

 }
 ```

-A secured Web Page needs to check if the `authorized` flag has been set, and redirect the user if disallowed
+A secured Web Page needs to check if the `authorized` flag has been set, and redirect the user if disallowed.
+This is an example of a Policy Enforcement Point (PEP):

 ```javascript
 function priceChange(req, res) {